 1. INTRODUCTION

-The Nutraceutical properties of plants have been investigated in contemporary scientific research due to their significant antioxidant values, lack of adverse effects, and economic feasibility (Manoharan et al. (2025).
-Alternative medicinal systems consistently demonstrate reliability regarding their efficacy and the absence of side effects in therapeutic applications.
+The Nutraceutical properties of plants have been investigated in contemporary scientific research due to their significant antioxidant value, lack of adverse effects, and economic feasibility (Manoharan et al. (2025).
+Alternative medicinal systems consistently demonstrate reliability in terms of efficacy and absence of side effects in therapeutic applications.
 According to reports from the World Health Organization (WHO), approximately 21,000 plant species are employed in alternative medicine worldwide (Naqbi et al. (2022)., while over 50,000 plant species are incorporated into traditional medicinal practices (Schippmann et al.(2002).

-The medications are obtained from the whole plant or from specific components, including the leaves, stem, bark, root, flower, tuber, and seed, among others.
-More than 30% of all plant species have been employed for medicinal purposes at various points in time.
-Traditional pharmaceutical approaches in the management of diseases and infections have adopted a more rigorous and comprehensive evaluation compared to the application of ethnomedicine, especially in developing countries like Nigeria (Falodun and Irabor, 2008).
+Medications are obtained from the whole plant or from specific components, including the leaves, stem, bark, root, flower, tuber, and seed.
+More than 30% of all plant species have been used for medicinal purposes at various times.
+Traditional pharmaceutical approaches to the management of diseases and infections have adopted a more rigorous and comprehensive evaluation compared to the application of ethnomedicine, especially in developing countries such as Nigeria (Falodun and Irabor, 2008).
 A significant number of plants utilized in traditional medicine have demonstrated strong antioxidant properties (Sivakumar et al.(2012).
-Phytochemicals represent a significant category of secondary metabolites that contribute to the therapeutic efficacy of medicinal plants.
+Phytochemicals are a significant category of secondary metabolites that contribute to the therapeutic efficacy of medicinal plants.
 The anticarcinogenic, antimutagenic, and cardioprotective effects of phenolic compounds are associated with their antioxidant capabilities, which include the scavenging of free radicals and the mitigation of lipid peroxidation (Potter, J.D 2005).
-The extraction process influences both the yield and, to a certain degree, the stability of polyphenols (Marete et al. 2009).
-An assessment of the nutrient composition and proximate values of plants provides insight into their nutritional importance.
-Should the plant standardize all parameters of proximate composition, it can be considered safe for use as a dietary supplement or herbal drug (Pandey et al. 2006).
-The World Health Organization emphasizes the importance of determining the proximate and micronutrient composition of natural plants to facilitate the standardization of herbs (Rajani and Kanaki, 2008).
+The extraction process influences both the yield and stability of polyphenols to a certain degree (Marete et al. 2009).
+An assessment of the nutrient composition and proximate values of plants provides insights into their nutritional importance.
+If the plant standardizes all parameters of proximate composition, it can be considered safe for use as a dietary supplement or herbal drug (Pandey et al., 2006).
+The World Health Organization (WHO) emphasizes the importance of determining the proximate and micronutrient composition of natural plants to facilitate the standardization of herbs (Rajani and Kanaki, 2008).
 The stress induced by free radicals commences when they attempt to interact with biological macromolecules, including proteins and lipids, via electron pairing (Sun et al.(2012).
 The primary free radicals generated within the human body include the superoxide radical (O2−), hydroxyl radical (OH), singlet oxygen (1O2), hydrogen peroxide (H2O2), hypochlorous acid (HOCl), peroxyl (ROO), alkoxyl radical (RO), nitric oxide radicals (NO), nitrogen dioxide (NO2), peroxynitrite (O NOO−), ozone (O3), and various toxic nonradical derivatives of oxygen.
-Synthetic antioxidants have been utilized as supplements for an extended period; however, the information available concerning their incorporation in chronic infections has limited their application in food products.
+Synthetic antioxidants have been utilized as supplements for an extended period; however, the information available concerning their incorporation into chronic infections has limited their application in food products.
 Consequently, the focus of universal consideration has been directed towards characteristic antioxidants, primarily derived from plant sources (Manzano et al.(2017).